 These are markets where independent designers and craftsmen sell peculiar jewellery, knitted hats, and scarves, handmade bags and purses.
 You’ll certainly find some unique earrings, T-shirts or hoodies.
 To tell the truth, I rarely leave such a market with no purchase.

-Here’s a detailed post about designer markets in St. Petersburg.
+Here’s a detailed post about markets in St Petersburg.

 13. Climb To The Colonnade Of St. Isaac’s Cathedral